 Students on denied status who submit and secure approval of an appeal are placed on monitoring/probation status for one quarter.
-Students on monitoring/probation status are eligible to receive federal aid and must meet the following requirements during the monitoring/probation quarter: complete 100 percent of attempted credits, achieve a minimum quarterly GPA of 2.0 or higher, and attempt no more than 150 percent of the credits required for their program of study.
-While on monitoring/probation, students must follow the academic program approved in their appeal.
+Students on monitoring/probation status are eligible to receive federal aid and must meet the following requirements during the monitoring/probation quarter: complete 100 percent of attempted credits, achieve a minimum quarterly GPA of 2.0 or higher, and attempt no more than 150 percent of the credits required for their active program of study.
+While on monitoring/probation, students must follow the academic program approved in their appeal and cannot change their active program of study until regaining good standing.